tortymctortface/fyp/README.md

 ![Landing](https://user-images.githubusercontent.com/48247103/110963710-4e55da80-834a-11eb-9b92-7acee4560760.png)

-#### This project aims use the Sense2Vec NLP method to create an application that is capable of:

-    *Creating a memory map for a given list of words that a user wishes to remember.
+#### This project uses sense2vec along with other nlp techniques to create an application that is capable of creating a memory palace for a given list of names that a user wishes to remember.

-    *The memory map should be able to be built with a vocabulary supplied by the user.
-    *The memory map returned should be an easy to remember list of words that corresponds to the input list in a way that would also allow for easy recall of that list.
+    *Each memory palace output is in the form of an easy to remember list of trigger words that correspond to the user input list of names.
-    *The memory map should utilise the vocabulary in a way that makes the memory map human-readable, easy to recall and should also aim to reduce the possibility of human error during recall such as avoiding duplicated words in the output.

-#### Advanced software solutions to this problem would also consider:

-    *Return a list of only visualisable objects to allow for the possiblity of this application being used in furture research in creating memory maps in VR.
-    *The possibility of using the list of words returned from above to build a story as an output.
-This may allow for easier recall of the output list and in turn of the original input list.
-    *Using a structure and phonetics in a way that could sound rhythmic like lyrics to a song or a poem.
-This way the possibility of converting a list of family names of AD patients and converting them into a song or poem which could be listened to or read by/to the patient regularly to possibly allow for recall of the song/poem as AD progresses and then in turn the recall of family names from that.
-    *The most advanced solution would account for all three outputs, allowing for future work in the development of VR memory palaces, possible research into memory preservation in patients with AD and also to simply aid users in the creation of personal memory palaces.
+    *This trigger list is designed in a way that each word it contains corresponds directly with one of the words the user wishes to remember.
+    *Every trigger list is built using a set of weights defined by the user.
+These weights each decide how impactful different natural language aspects affect the created trigger list, including phonetics, also considering matching starting letters, and the all important word similarity.
+    *There are 3 different versions (detailed below) for the user to choose from, each uses word similarity, based on pre-trained sense2vec vectors, in a different way.
+V1 also has a different number of weights required than v2 and v3.
+    *The user can supply their own vocabulary if they wish to limit the possible words in the output (i.e. a user may wish to build a vr memory palace based off of the output and may want to limit the possible results to a list of objects they can use in their vr palace).
+    *After a number of test we have determined that v2 is the solution that builds the stongest most memorable palaces for the majority of users.

-# Setup
+# Setup and Installation

 This web app was built with Python and Django serving a React/Javascript frontend app.
 Material-UI was used for styling.